Weak consumer IoT security threatens enterprise systems

 War against the machines

 The only encouraging finding of the study is that 90% of all devices globally are manufactured by just 100 vendors.
-Durumeric said that by presenting this study the researchers hope companies like Comcast, HP, Roku, PlayStation, and others will take a closer look at their security and take steps to ensure their products are secure.
+Durumeric said that by presenting this study the researchers hope companies like Comcast, HP, Roku, PlayStation, and others will take steps to ensure their products are secure.
 Additionally, California law SB327 is going into effect to make preprogrammed default passwords illegal by 2020.

 It’s a step in the right direction.
 But while the makers of consumer IoT devices play catch-up, there are several things enterprises can do right now to protect their networks, including installing IoT antivirus software.